microstub/microstub.github.io/_posts/2020-12-11-mono-dot-net-injection.md

     }
 ```

-It is also worth keeping track of the mono/.NET assembly versions used in the
+It is also worth keeping track of the `mono/.NET` assembly versions used in the
 original application.
 Ideally you would want to use an identical `.NET` version as
 compiling your `C#` exploit with the wrong .NET version can cause your exploit to
 fail.

 For Robocraft `.NET` `v2.0` was required.
 Finding support for an older version of
 `.NET` can be difficult as most modern `C#` `IDE's` do not support such an old target.
-A simple solution to this problem is to download an older version of mono.
+A simple solution to this problem is to download an older version of `mono`.

 At this point the second stage payload (our `C#` exploit) can be developed.
 I
 chose to implement three simple functionalities: